smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The RPC `CreateScreen` allows an app to create a new screen on the display.
 The app needs to specify a screen ID that is used for screen manipulation e.g. with the RPC `Show` and the screen type which can either be `MAIN` or `WIDGET` (see sub-section *Screen types*).

 If desired, the apps can duplicate content of an existing screen to the created screen using parameter `duplicateScreenID`.
-All RPCs sent to the screen with the ID equals `dulicateScreenID` will be duplicated to the created screen.
+All RPCs sent to the screen with the ID equals `duplicateScreenID` will be duplicated to the created screen.
 Bidirectional screen content duplication should not be supported.
 RPCs sent to the creating screen should be rejected by the HMI.

 #### Screen types